Joeltronics/got-book-show/README.md

 ## License

-* All Python and Javascript code are licensed under the [GPL 3.0](http://www.gnu.org/licenses/)
+* All Python and Javascript code is licensed under the [GPL 3.0](http://www.gnu.org/licenses/)

 * All HTML, CSS, and image files are licensed under the [Creative Commons BY-SA 4.0 license](http://creativecommons.org/licenses/by-sa/4.0/)